Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Isolated Sampling Evaluation

 \subsubsection{Image Resolution}

 Primarily, we investigate the impact of the image resolution on the correlation computation and report the results in Fig.~\ref{fig:benchmark_scale}.
 As images are scaled uniformly, increasing the input width by $2\times$, increases the number of pixels by $4\times$ and the size of the dense correlation volume by $16\times$.
-It can be observed that our method achieves a very good runtime and memory trade-off and is on par to the default implementation in terms of runtime while the \textit{on-demand} sampling computation significantly underperforms, especially at higher resolutions.

-Although the precomputation and caching steps of our approach increase memory usage compared to the \textit{on-demand} sampling, it remains feasible to run at all resolutions even on consumer hardware.
-On the other hand, the default implementation shows quadratic memory increase and at $3584 \times 8192$ resolution requires $719GB$ just to store the high resolution dense correlation volume, prohibiting to run it with any accessible hardware.
+It can be observed that the default implementation has a quadratic memory increase and at $1024 \times 448$ resolution already requires $719GB$ to store the dense correlation volume, becoming prohibitively large to compute.
+On the other hand, \textit{on-demand} sampling maintains low memory usage but significantly underperforms in runtime.

+Our method achieves linear increase of both runtime and memory in the number of input pixels.
+Compared to prior methods, with fixed memory usage, it achieves more than $90\%$ reduction in runtime, or, at fixed runtime, it achieves up to $99\%$ reduction in memory usage.

-At low resolution $224 \times 512$ , the absolute computation time and memory usage is very small and both default and our method perform equally well.
-Exact measurements are provided in the supplementary material.
+The exact measurements are provided in the supplementary material.